 By streamlining your inventory management processes, you not only eliminate costs associated with human error but can also benefit from further cost savings.
 With accurate inventory reporting, you’ll know what you have in stock and the pick-pack process runs more efficiently.
 This enables you to process more orders in the same amount of time with the same manpower.

 An effective inventory management system can provide valuable sales data for more data-driven business decisions.
 For example, with access to reporting features and inventory metrics, you can get in-depth insights to your sell-through rate, best-selling products, slow-moving products, and more, which can equip you with the tools needed to make strategic decisions.
-Moreover, you can also calculate your inventory turnover ratio which can help you identify opportunities for reducing the amount of inventory you are holding in your warehouse and lower your inventory holding costs.
+Moreover, you can also calculate your inventory turnover ratio which can help you identify opportunities for reducing the amount of inventory you are holding in your ecommerce warehouse and lower your inventory holding costs.

 Usually, automated inventory systems fall into the following categories: